-• Equity risk - this represents the largest market risk for the Group, arising from exposure to global equity investments;
+• equity risk - this represents the largest market risk for the Group, arising from exposure to global equity investments;

-- Property risk arising primarily from direct investment in a portfolio of commercial property in the United Kingdom, the risks are a fall in market value of the property and voids in rental income. - Interest rate risk while liabilities are generally well matched by duration with fixed-interest stocks, there is a risk of falls in value of stocks held in surplus funds in the event of rises in interest rates; - Spread risk arising from the possibility of deterioration in the credit rating of corporate bonds or changes in market spreads of corporate bond yields over risk-free rates; - Credit risk (bond default) arising from the possibility of default of corporate bonds; and - Currency risk arising from investment in overseas equities in order to provide diversification and gain from opportunities in different economies and from the value of surplus assets held in overseas operations.
+- property risk arising primarily from direct investment in a portfolio of commercial property in the United Kingdom, the risks are a fall in market value of the property and voids in rental income; - interest rate risk while liabilities are generally well matched by duration with fixed-interest stocks, there is a risk of falls in value of stocks held in surplus funds in the event of rises in interest rates; - spread risk arising from the possibility of deterioration in the credit rating of corporate bonds or changes in market spreads of corporate bond yields over risk-free rates; - credit risk (bond default) arising from the possibility of default of corporate bonds; and - currency risk arising from investment in overseas equities in order to provide diversification and gain from opportunities in different economies and from the value of surplus assets held in overseas operations.

-The Group sponsors a defined benefit pension scheme.
+In addition to exposure to market risks from its own assets, the Group is also exposed to market risks through its sponsorship of a defined benefit pension scheme.
 Within the pension scheme, the main risk exposures arising are equity risk, property risk, interest rate risk, spread risk, currency risk and inflation risk.